10+ Skills You Can Quickly Master That Will Last A Lifetime

 Giphy3.
 Under appreciated skills:

 Basic lock picking.
 Better than calling a locksmith because you locked yourself out of your car, or lost the key to your storage building.
 Plus it’s fun.Basic auto maintenance.
 Learn how to check the oil, transmission fluid, brake and power steering fluid.
 Learn how to check the air in the tires and change a tire.
 Learn how to change the oil in your car, and change the filters.Basic first aid.
-Know how to do CPR (as mentioned earlier in the thread), as well as stop bleeding, immobilize an injured person, assist someone having a seizure, heart attack, or stroke.
+Know how to do CPR, as well as stop bleeding, immobilize an injured person, assist someone having a seizure, heart attack, or stroke.
 Having at least the most basic of skills in an emergency situation will allow you to remain calm while calling first responders, and keep the injured/ill person calm.Basic household accounting.
 Learn how to balance a checkbook, plan a monthly budget, and organize your bills.

 Giphy